Support Operations in an ABCT

 Bremerhaven, Germany, from October to January.
 Maintenance was vital to

-and the freezing weather.
-Port authorities denied ‘heavy maintenance’ or
+vessels and the freezing weather.
+Port authorities denied ‘heavy

-repairs involving petroleum, lubricants, and oil.
-The squadron procured a
+maintenance’ or repairs involving petroleum, lubricants, and oil.

-transportation authorities to confirm routes and deconflict local

-construction and traffic.
-Over the four months at port, more tracked

-vehicles required evacuation to LSA Garlstedt for heavy maintenance.
 The

+coordinate with German transportation authorities to confirm routes and

+deconflict local construction and traffic.
+Over the four months at port,

+more tracked vehicles required evacuation to LSA Garlstedt for heavy

-squadron could not predict or aggregate all movement requests to synchronize
+maintenance.
+The squadron could not predict or aggregate all movement

 Figure 4: A 91H chains an M1068 to a LET.
 (Photo by author)

-heavy maintenance.
-Using brigade organic capabilities reduced financial and
+for heavy maintenance.
+Using brigade organic capabilities reduced

-timing demands on the unit.
-The staff coordinated monthly March Credits
+financial and timing demands on the unit.
+The staff coordinated monthly

 Notes